 As you know from my review of the original Halloween, I consider it a superior picture in almost every respect!
 And I also harbour a great fondness for Halloween III, even as I recognize the great lost opportunity it represents!
 So where does a fellow like ol’ Burl stand on Halloween II, the sequel that doesn’t simply take up the story exactly as it ended in the first picture, but shows us the last five or six minutes of that John Carpenter masterwork, just in case we’d forgotten them!

 After a few pokings and jumpabouts, Michael Myers makes his way to the hospital where Jamie Lee Curtis is being treated by Doctor “I’ve Just Been To A” Mixer!
 Ha ha, he’s pretty soused, is old Doc Mixer!
 Some kind of terrible statewide health care budget cuts have evidently taken effect, as the hospital is severely underpopulated!
 Perhaps it’s simply that the Haddonfield General administration recognize what an important holiday Halloween is in movies like this, and have let as many staff as possible have the night off!
 (They must have learned the trick from the administrators of the hospital in Hospital Massacre!)

-Altogether, for an early-80s slasher picture, it’s pretty good!
+Altogether for an early-80s slasher picture it’s pretty good!
 The technical quality is marvelous, and The Shape will always be an iconic fellow, and a pleasure to watch on screen as he walks purposefully down a corridor or melts slowly out of the darkness!
+It's a typical 80s slasher movie, but as such things go, a superior one, though as a sequel to such a grand original, is inevitably a disapointment!
 I give Halloween II two razor blade apples!